ntuanb/jekyll-ichi/README.md

 Or install it yourself as:

-    $ gem install jekyll-ichi
+    $ gem install jekyll-theme-ichi

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/ntuanb/jekyll-ichi.
+Bug reports and pull requests are welcome on GitHub at https://github.com/ntuanb/jekyll-theme-ichi.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Development